novelost/ArtGutz/pages/about.md

 located in the cellar of the dive bar, Side Show, which he co-owned and operated with my grandmother, Anita K.
 Carlson (1945-2019), for more than three decades.

+## About the Artist

+From the creator's self-authored obituary:

+"Gary L. Carlson was born June 28, 1947 to Pat and Fay Carlson in Minneapolis Minnesota.
+He attended Roosevelt High School in Minneapolis and Portland State University in Portland, Oregon.
+An army veteran, he attained the storied rank of E-4 during his military service.
+Know to many as 'Pa', which he didn't like, he tended bar for 27 years at the Side Show, making many cherished friends over the years.
+He was the creator and curator of the Side Show Metropolitan Museum and had great fun taking people on tours of the studio art there.
+In his spare time he avoided playing euchre, golf and bowling.
+He died at the age of 66 on October 9, 2013 at home after a not particularly courageous battle with rheumatoid arthritis and lung cancer."